deboradls/deboradls/README.md

 - 🚧 Currently, I am working on creating my online portfolio, where I intend to showcase academic and personal projects.

 ## Professional Experience
+### Laboratório de Sistemas Computacionais (LASIC)
+- 👩🏻‍💻 Currently, I am a scholarship holder at the Laboratório de Sistemas Computacionais (LASIC), a laboratory at IFCE (Federal Institute of Education, Science, and Technology of Ceará), where I am focused on developing front-end skills, using HTML, CSS, JavaScript, and React.

+### Núcleo de Desenvolvimento de Sistemas (NDS)
 - 🚀 During a two-month period, I had the opportunity to participate in the Núcleo de Desenvolvimento de Sistemas (NDS), a laboratory at IFCE that develops internal systems for the university.
 I was involved in the DevOps sector, and this experience allowed me to deepen my knowledge and acquire practical skills related to software development and operations.

 ## Contacts